 The treatment plant would need to be sited in an area of easy access near the Ojai Valley Inn water service on a parcel that Casitas may need to acquire.
 The "scalped" influent would be treated by means of a centralized redundant extended aeration system including anoxic chambers and clarification followed by membrane filtration and disinfection to meet tertiary standards.
 A sludge processing system would be included to decant the brine/sludge, reducing volume and decreasing water loss.
 (Alternatively, the brine could be returned to the collector main.)
 The treated effluent would then be piped to the Ojai Valley Inn irrigation system.
 OVSD staff have stated as much as 100,000 gallons per day could be "scalped" from the nearby collection main.
 Since treated wastewater storage is not contemplated, the "production" would be limited to what can be used daily.
-If the rainfall evapotranspiration (ETO) deficit is positive 8 months of the year, the project would reduce demand from the Casitas potable water system by approximately 74 AFY.
-(WREA & KG) By installing an injection well, the discharge during the other four months of the year (37 AFY) can be recharged to the groundwater basin.
+If the rainfall evapotranspiration (ETO) deficit is positive 8 months of the year, the project would reduce demand from the discharge during the other four months of the year (37 AFY) can be recharged to the groundwater basin.